Demonukey/NametagHidePlus/README.md

     Restart the server to load the plugin.

 # Usage
+Check out your configuration file and change the "hideNicknames" value to "true" or type a command listed below.
+Then, to reveal the nickname of a player you would need to right click them and the nickname will appear in your actionbar.

-To use this plugin, you need to have the appropriate permissions.
+To use this plugin's commands, you need to have the appropriate permissions.
 Once you have the permissions, you can use the following commands:

     /nthider show - shows the nametags for all players /nthider hide - hides the nametags for all players